In The Press

 His two daughters Smt Balamba and Smt Suvarna were married early on into respectable families.
 His sons Sri Vijayashankar,

 Sri Naganath and Sri Manjunath were well educated and found decent positions at various faculties of work.
-Out of the five children, only two are alive today.
-Sadly, the eldest son Sri Vijayashankar, the eldest daughter Smt Balamba and her sister Smt Suvarna passed away recently.
+Out of the five children, only one is alive today.
+The eldest son Sri Vijayashankar, the eldest daughter Smt Balamba and her sister Smt Suvarna and the youngest son Manjunath have passed away.

 Sadly, Dr S.Srikanta Sastri was plagued by ill health in his later years.
 After suffering two heart attacks and a debilitating stroke, his ability to work for hours at the desk gradually started waning.
 After losing his wife (Smt.
 Nagarathnamma), Dr S.Srikanta Sastri spent his last days at his elder daughter's place in Bangalore.
 He breathed his last on May 10,1974.